speechmatics/speechmatics-rs/README.md

 1. realtime - enables realtime features, causes tokio and tokio-tungstenite to be installed as dependencies
 2. batch - enabled batch features, causes reqwest and rand to be installed as dependencies

+In order to connect to the API, you will also need an API key.
+You can get a key from our [portal](https://portal.speechmatics.com/manage-access/).
+You'll need to create a free account to access the portal (no credit card required).

 ## Transcribing In Realtime